Notations #2 open-call

 Public presentation of all works developed during the lab.

-Participants apply through one primary department and collaborate across departments throughout the laboratory.
+Participants apply through one primary project while also having the possibility to propose, develop, and bring their own independent project ideas, collaborating across disciplines throughout the laboratory.

 • Music Production